kubeflow/spark-operator/proposals/000-rest-submit-server/proposal.md

     - `DELETE /sparkapplications/{namespace}/{name}` → Delete
     - `GET /sparkapplications?namespace={ns}` → List
 3. **Accepts and returns** only JSON representations of the CRD, ensuring that manifests applied via `kubectl` or submitted via this REST API behave identically with no difference in outcomes.
-4. **Leverages in-cluster config** for authentication, mounting a namespaced ServiceAccount token bound to a Role granting access to `sparkapplications.sparkoperator.k8s.io` within that namespace.
+4. **Leverages in-cluster config** for authentication, mounting a namespaced ServiceAccount token bound to a `Role` (or `ClusterRole`) granting access to `sparkapplications.sparkoperator.k8s.io` within that namespace.
 5. **Supports TLS termination** via mounted certificates (cert-manager or manual).
 6. **Emits** structured logs and exposes Prometheus metrics for request counts and latencies.